jonathjd/jonathjd.github.io/_posts/2022-02-23-the-beginning.md

     </div>
 </div>

-Fall of 2014I began my academic career at the Unversity of California Irvine as a track and field athlete studying Biology.
+Fall of 2014 I began my academic career at the Unversity of California Irvine as a track and field athlete studying Biology.
+To be quite honest, I wanted nothing to do with Biology (at least at first) I wanted to be an Exercise Science major, but that was a specialization within Biology that you could only declare at the end of your 2nd year, so I just went with it.
+I had a **huge** culture shock my first year there.
+I didn't know how to study at all, was intimidated by all the brilliant minds surrounding me, and finished my first year by the skin of my teeth (2.6 GPA).
+Thankfully, that wake up call was what I needed, and I not only excelled my 2nd year but began to appreciate the life sciences.

+I still went with an Exercise Science specialization, and eventually went into coaching like I had initially planned, but there were a few things that were bothering my while I started my journey as a coach-

+1. Nepotism
+    - I dont want to come off as complaining, but man, it was depressing knowing that

 #### Hipster list